Rinekochan/NeuroCommander/README.md

 ## Overview

-**NeuroWar Commander** is a real-time tactical simulation built to explore and compare two prominent AI paradigms—**Behaviour Tree (BT)** and **Belief-Desire-Intention (BDI)**—within a constrained RTS environment.
+**NeuroWar Commander** is a real-time tactical simulation built to explore and compare two prominent AI paradigms: **Behaviour Tree (BT)** and **Belief-Desire-Intention (BDI)**.
 Developed in C# using the Godot engine, the game pits two AI-controlled squads against each other under fog-of-war, unit FSMs, and camp control mechanics.
 The goal is to assess how each AI architecture performs tactically in dynamic and partially observable settings.

 ## Key Features